 - In the importing nation, a good supply chain system must be developed.

-- Procedure pertaining to customs clearance must be taken into account.
+- Procedures pertaining to customs clearance must be taken into account.

 - Permission to export medicines from India must be acquired from the Drug Controller General of India.